ourfavoritefruits/yuzu/README.md

 Most of the development happens on GitHub.
 It's also where [our central repository](https://github.com/yuzu-emu/yuzu) is hosted.

 If you want to contribute please take a look at the [Contributor's Guide](CONTRIBUTING.md) and [Developer Information](https://github.com/yuzu-emu/yuzu/wiki/Developer-Information).
-You should as well contact any of the developers on Discord in order to know about the current state of the emulator.
+You should also contact any of the developers on Discord in order to know about the current state of the emulator.

 ### Building